 How to Extract Structured Data from PDFs with Claude 3.5 Sonnet

-- Data Structuring: Employs machine learning models trained on large datasets of structured PDF documents to accurately identify and categorize data elements.
+Finally, data structuring employs machine learning models trained on large datasets of structured PDF documents to accurately identify and categorize data elements.
+This is where Claude 3.5 Sonnet's deep learning capabilities shine—it can recognize patterns that would be impossible to capture with rule-based systems alone.

 pip install PyMuPDF pandas